SanghyeonAn94/RTXNTC-Library-UE/README.md

 This repository (or folder, depending on how you got here) contains the source code for the NTC library.

-LibNTC can be built separately following the same instructions as the full [RTXNTC SDK](https://github.com/NVIDIA-RTX/RTXNTC), and does not depend on anything else in the SDK.
+LibNTC can be built separately following the same instructions as the full [RTX Neural Texture Compression SDK](https://github.com/NVIDIA-RTX/RTXNTC), and does not depend on anything else in the SDK.
 This means it can be included into a larger project by copying only this folder or adding a submodule.

-For the integration guide, please see the RTXNTC SDK.
+For the integration guide, please see the RTX Neural Texture Compression SDK.

 ## CMake Configuration options